wesone/blackrik/docs/ReadModels.md

 While a command is just a request to change the state, an event is an actual state change that should be reflected inside the persistence level of the read model.

 # Projection
-The projection listens to events and may update the read model's "state".
+The projection listens to events and may update the read models "state".
 However unlike the aggregate projection, the read model projection persists the state for efficient reading.

 ## init